Residential Master of Science in Educational Studies (MSEd): Applied Behavior Analysis

 - Cohort model to foster professional learning communities

-- Asynchronous and Synchronous class meetings to interact with professors and classmates
+- Synchronous, distance class meetings to interact with professors and classmates

-- Community developed with collaborative opportunities in the synchronous coursework
+- Community developed with collaborative opportunities in the coursework

 - Opportunity to participate in independent applied behavior analysis research